jbrennan/style/code_style.md

 ###About performance

 Some of these guidelines may seem counter-perfomance (that is, these conventions may appear to hurt performance), but in fact, they are in place to *help* performance: Developer performance.
-Most runtime performance hits as a result to this guide will be negligeable, but the gains to the developers will be substantial.
+Most runtime performance hits as a result to this guide will be negligible, but the gains to the developers will be substantial.

 If any of the guidelines causes a substantial performance hit, it can be dealt with on a case basis, and only after it has been thoroughly profiled.